 The ketogenic (keto) diet is a revolutionary nutritional approach designed to transform you from a sugar burner into a fat burner.
-The diet has been in use since the early 1920s for treating a wide range of conditions.
-But in the past several years, it's gaining momentum as a weight loss diet.
+The diet has been in use since the early 1920s as a treatment for a wide array of conditions.
+But in the past several years, it's gaining momentum mostly as a weight loss diet.

 But how exactly does a high-fat diet like keto make people lose weight?
 Although seemingly counterintuitive, this fatty diet does truly help with weight loss as evident by countless testimonials and scientific research.
 It all has to do with ketosis – a metabolic switch that takes place when you go keto.